 OTEC however suffered from a lack of funding, because it is very expensive to develop novel offshore energy generation capacity in the tropics which is grid-tethererd.
 In addition to the challenge that offshore wind faces in supplying power back to the grid, OTEC must also develop hurricane resistance.

-OceanBit, who is developing OTEC (Ocean Thermal Energy Technology) was recently profiled in Forbes Magazine.
-Bitcoin mining is according to CEO and Oceanographer Nate Harnon the only reason they were able to dust the mothballs off OTEC and start working on making OTEC economically viable.
+OceanBit, which is developing OTEC (Ocean Thermal Energy Technology) was recently profiled in Forbes Magazine.
+OTEC was mothballed in the 1980s for political rather than technological reasons.
+OceanBit aims to produce abundant baseload renewable energy.
+Bitcoin mining is according to CEO Nate Harnon what enabled them to dust the mothballs off OTEC and start working on making OTEC economically viable.

 3.2 Renewable Microgrids